Mary Hellen had her pick of John Quincy Adams’ three sons. She chose the wrong one.

 Then Mary Hellen dumped Charles for the sensitive and poetic George.
 Charles called her 'one of the most capricious women that were ever formed in a capricious race.'

 George Washington Adams, the eldest, was trouble almost from his birth on April 12, 1801.
-His grandfather was angry he was named after the first president instead of the second.
-He grew up to be an alcoholic womanizer.
+Grandfather John Adams was angry he was named after the first president instead of himself, the second.
+George grew up to be an alcoholic womanizer.

 In the meantime, John Quincy Adams was elected president of the United States in 1825.
 His middle son, John, had been thrown out of Harvard, so he came to Washington with his father to serve as his secretary.
 Mary Hellen came with them.
 Absence from George did not make her heart grow fonder.